bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 That's encrypted with the server's public key.
 It contains the client's public key, which can either be static or randomly generated at runtime.
 That's currently the default.
-And then it sends metadata, like I'm running Datum Gateway version 0.3, et cetera.
+And then it sends metadata, like I'm running DATUM Gateway version 0.3, et cetera.
 The server comes back, like, OK, thank you for saying hello.
 Here is my new session key.
 It encrypts that with the session key that the client provided.
 It signs it with the server's public key so that you know that that came back from the server, and you're not man in the middle.
 It echoes the keys provided by the client so that somebody man in the middling can't just use the session key and say, I'm really the server.
 And the pool provides some other metadata, like the Coinbase tag.
-So it'll say, you need to include ocean.xyz in your block header, in your block Coinbase.
+So it'll say, you need to include OCEAN.xyz in your block header, in your block Coinbase.
 The unique ID that we talked about a minute ago to make sure that there was unique work amongst everybody, even if you're mining the exact same template, which does happen during empty blocks.
 So that's a thing.
 The minimum difficulty of the shares that the pool is willing to accept.
-Currently, I think Ocean does like 131k minimum difficulty just to keep things kind of sane.
+Currently, I think OCEAN does like 131k minimum difficulty just to keep things kind of sane.
 A fun little message of the day.
 It could be important, probably not.
 And it moves on.
 So that may or may not be legible on there.
 I don't know.
-But that's just the console of the Datum gateway running, just doing everything I just described.
+But that's just the console of the DATUM gateway running, just doing everything I just described.
 So we went over these a little bit.
-The datum protocol coinbaser fetch command, it asks the pool server for a list of payouts.
+The DATUM_protocol_coinbaser_fetch command, it asks the pool server for a list of payouts.
 So I have a block that's worth this much.
 Who do I pay?
 Excuse me.